eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Release a resource

-Invoke the `releaseCardResource(...)` method on the service to unlock a card resource.
+Call the `releaseCardResource(...)` method on the service to unlock a card resource.
 You just have to provide the card resource to release.

 {{< code lang="java" >}}